How to choose pattern

 The three prints that don’t date

-I often find that one of the challenges with prints is choosing something which you like (and likes you equally) and then, how to wear it.
-It’s something which I’m asked frequently.
+One of the many challenges with prints is choosing something which you like and likes you equally!
+It’s something I’m asked frequently.

 There are lots of patterns and prints and it’s ok to say that you don’t like it, even if it is ‘fashionable’ or ‘on trend’.
 Don’t worry about it, choose what you’re comfortable with as when you do, you’re more likely to wear it.